Collection of 30 porcelain figures from the "Masked Amourettes" series,

 Meissen (Meissen)

-A collection of 30 porcelain figurines from the
+Collection of 30 porcelain figures from the

 Description